 The concepts for drills are really no different from planters.
 Some drill designs cannot adequately perform Steps 1 – 4 described above because they are holdovers from the tillage era.
-In North America, one design that fulfills Steps 1, 2, 3, & 4 is the John Deere 750-type single-disc opener, including the 60- and 90-series*.
+In North America, one design that fulfills Steps 1, 2, 3, & 4 is the John Deere 750-type single-disc opener, including the 60-series (1560, 1860), 90-series (1890, 1990, 1895, 1690), and Pro-series*.
 Some comments to help them function:

-If you’re only using one rank of openers (very common & desirable for seeding soybeans, milo, cover crops, etc) and struggling to get enough down-pressure, be sure to use the front rank.
+If you’re only using one rank of openers (very common & desirable for seeding milo and certain other crops) and struggling to get enough down-pressure, be sure to use the front rank.
 It’s simply a matter of using the available ballast to the best advantage.
 When the down-pressure is cranked up, the drill frame will start to lift, but it always lifts the rear end first (due to the leverage of torquing the rockshaft against openers trailing behind the rockshaft)—so any extra weight is to the best mechanical advantage when it’s as far rearward as possible and still attached to the main frame.
 So the rank that’s locked up becomes ballast, and you want this to be the back rank that’s carried, since all that weight is 5 ft behind the front rank.

 We’ve seen all manner of weights added, ranging from old tractor wheel weights, to concrete pillars and steel I-beams, and they all work just fine if they’re at the back of the drill.
 (Another reason you want the weight at the back is keep the load off the dolly wheels at the front, which tend to sink all too easily when you do encounter a soft spot.)